-Royal jelly!
-For bees, it’s what makes all the difference between a queen and a worker.
-Hosted by: Hank Green ---------- Dooblydoo thanks go to the following Patreon supporters -- we couldn't make SciShow without them!
-Shout out to Justin Ove, Justin Lentz, David Campos, John Szymakowski, Peso255, Jeremy Peng, Avi Yaschin, and Fatima Iqbal. ---------- Like SciShow?
+Whether or not it's worth investing in, the math behind Bitcoin is an elegant solution to some complex problems.
+Hosted by: Michael Aranda Special Thanks: Dalton Hubble Learn more about Cryptography: ---------- Support SciShow by becoming a patron on Patreon: ---------- Dooblydoo thanks go to the following Patreon supporters—we couldn't make SciShow without them!
+Shout out to Bella Nash, Kevin Bealer, Mark Terrio-Cameron, Patrick Merrithew, Charles Southerland, Fatima Iqbal, Benny, Kyle Anderson, Tim Curwick, Will and Sonja Marple, Philippe von Bergen, Bryce Daifuku, Chris Peters, Patrick D. Ashmore, Charles George, Bader AlGhamdi ---------- Like SciShow?
 Want to help support us, and also get things to put on your walls, cover your torso and hold your liquids?
-Check out our awesome products over at DFTBA Records: Or help support us by becoming our patron on Patreon: ---------- Looking for SciShow elsewhere on the internet?
-Facebook: Twitter: Tumblr: Instagram: Sources:
+Check out our awesome products over at DFTBA Records: ---------- Looking for SciShow elsewhere on the internet?
+Facebook: Twitter: Tumblr: Instagram: ---------- Sources: 36bd8b2d25ee Image Sources:

 Use the URL: for 10% with a new website and support this channel.
 Also make your life easier.
 Thanks a lot to Squarespace for supporting the show!
 There are cosmic snipers firing at random into the unvierse.
 What are they and what happens if they hit us?
 Support us on Patreon so we can make more stuff (and get cool stuff in return): Kurzgesagt merch here: Get the music of the video here: soundcloud: bandcamp: THANKS A LOT TO OUR LOVELY PATRONS FOR SUPPORTING US: John Wendeborn, Mia Butorac, Wesley Byrd, Richard Judd, Max Bowers, Mitchell Greenaway, Albinomaur, Harry, Erik, Onnen, Connor, Woodard, BurmansHealthShop, Output Coupler, William Hector, Wes, Quantum Cat, Kyle Fox, Leo Caillard, Alex Tudorica, Nicholas Peterson, Haden Wasserbaech, Robert Martin, Brian David Henderson, Justin Rimando, JMW, MartinHanzlík, Veritasium, Oli Boersma, Fredrik Sundqvist, Brayden Hull, Dwight VanTuyl, Karl Ostmo, Annemarie Landman, Alfonso Cornejo, James Cochran, Paul Craig, Syed Rafay Mahmood, Justin Ritchie, Victor Hilario, David Humphreys, Brian, Nicholas Bethencourt, Nate Guest, Razvan Caliman, Steven Arcangeli, Ryan Poole, Samantha Adikari, Skid Vis, Muhammad Ragab, Kasper Eriksen, Connor Findlay, Matt Tavani, Thomas Leese, Daniel Podobinski, Corey Hinds, Milosz, Jeroen Klapwijk, Nicole Kalagayan, Dan Longauer, Dennis, Lorenzo89er, Charles Shuller, Dana Levinthal, Adam Thompson-Sharpe, shahad sadeq, Jenny Ng, Leo Herzog, Charles Macdonald, Jill Hoffman, Bluesparks, ethnicolor, Jacob Venable, Andrei-Gabriel, Michal Ciechomski, Wisecrack, Brett Smithson Death From Space — Gamma-Ray Bursts Explained Help us caption & translate this video!